jimbrig/KaaS/0-Slipbox/dplyr as a Database Interface for R.md

----
-Date: 2022-02-05
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Slipbox", "#Topic/Dev/R"]
-Alias: "dplyr as a Database Interface for R"
----

 # dplyr as a Database Interface for R

 *Source: [Overview (rstudio.com)](https://db.rstudio.com/getting-started/overview)*

 ## Overview

-The [[R Package - dplyr|dplyr]] package simplifies data transformation.
+The [dplyr](../3-Resources/Tools/Developer%20Tools/Languages/R/R%20Packages/Data%20Manipulation%20Packages/R%20Package%20-%20dplyr.md) package simplifies data transformation.
 It provides a consistent set of functions, called verbs, that can be used in succession and interchangeably to gain understanding of the data interactively.

 ### **dplyr** as a database interface